Next Post

 3) Doing lifts to the point of muscular failure

-All of the things above are great in their own right, but not when speed development is your top goal.
-Heavy lifting, max effort jumping, and doing exercises to muscular failure all drain the CNS.
+All of the things above are great in their own right.
+But not when speed development is your top goal.
+Ultra heavy lifting, max effort jumping, and doing exercises to muscular failure all drain the CNS.

 Check out this sample 2 day speed program for a 100m sprinter below: